Boeing B-17 Flying Fortress: Design and variants

 By the time the definitive B-17G appeared, the number of guns had been increased from seven to 13, the designs of the gun stations were finalized, and other adjustments were completed.
 The B-17G was the final version of the Flying Fortress, incorporating all changes made to its predecessor, the B-17F, and in total, 8,680 were built, the last (by Lockheed) on 28 July 1945.
 Many B-17Gs were converted for other missions such as cargo hauling, engine testing, and reconnaissance.
 Initially designated SB-17G, a number of B-17Gs were also converted for search-and-rescue duties, later to be redesignated B-17H.

-Late in World War II, at least 25 B-17s were fitted with radio controls and television cameras, loaded with 20000 lb of high explosives and dubbed BQ-7 "Aphrodite missiles" for Operation Aphrodite.
-The operation, which involved remotely flying Aphrodite drones onto their targets by accompanying CQ-17 "mothership" control aircraft, was approved on 26 June 1944, and assigned to the 388th Bombardment Group stationed at RAF Fersfield, a satellite of RAF Knettishall.
+Late in World War II, at least 25 B-17s were fitted with radio controls and television cameras, loaded with 20000 lb of high explosives and designated BQ-7 "Aphrodite missiles" for Operation Aphrodite against bombing-resistant German bunkers.
+The operation, which involved remotely flying the Aphrodite drones onto their targets by accompanying CQ-17 "mothership" control aircraft, was approved on 26 June 1944, and assigned to the 388th Bombardment Group stationed at RAF Fersfield, a satellite of RAF Knettishall.